-Some are terrifying!
-(Those are the ones I like best), but some other are stories that try to convince people to behave in a good way according to local moral guidelines.
+Some are terrifying, but some other are stories that try to convince people to behave in a good way according to local moral guidelines.

 The Sihuanaba (as she's known in Guatemala; she's called the Ciguanaba in El Salvador, the Cigua in Honduras and the Cegua in Costa Rica) is one of the terrifying ones.
 She's a shape-shifting spirit in Central America folklore, who has the body of a hot and attractive woman when seen from the back; long-haired and often naked, or wearing a gauzy white dress.
 Men come upon her while she's bathing on dark nights.
 They don't see her real face – a horse face or human skull – until she's lured them into danger, or gotten them hopelessly lost.
 In Guatemala, the Siguanaba usually appears to punish unfaithful men.

-It is said that she takes them to a solitary place, then shows her face which makes men so scared that the can' move.
+It is said that she takes them to a solitary place, then shows her face, which makes men so scared that they can' move.
 She then proceeds to take their soul.